254Co/BrokerSync/Development.md

 BrokerSync is a multi-tiered platform consisting of the following layers:

-- **Presentation Layer**: The frontend interface used by brokers and clients.
+- **Presentation Layer**: The frontend interface used by brokers, Jr. brokers and other assistants.
-- **Application Layer**: The backend logic that processes orders, manages CRM functions, and handles data analytics.
+- **Application Layer**: The backend logic that processes and matches orders, manages CRM functions, and handles analytics.
-- **Data Layer**: The database systems storing order data, client information, and historical market data.
+- **Data Layer**: The database systems storing order data, client information, product lists and historical market data.
-- **Integration Layer**: Third-party services and APIs for market data, compliance, and communication.
+- **Integration Layer**: Third-party services and APIs for extensability.

 #### Components Overview

 - **Frontend**:
-  - Built with a modern JavaScript framework (e.g., React, Angular, or Vue.js).
+  - Built with Apache Wicket.
   - Responsive design for use on desktops, tablets, and smartphones.

 - **Backend**: